sanmai/pipeline/README.md

   Almost nothing will happen unless you use the results.
 That's the point of lazy evaluation after all!

-- That said, something still happens as you add processing stages.
-Specifically, PHP will try to validate the very first generator by loading the very first value from it.
+- That said, something still may happens as you add processing stages.
+Specifically, PHP may try to validate the very first generator by loading the very first value from it.
 As a workaround, it is possible to prepend a falsey value to an expensive generator, then filter it out.

     ```php
-    $pipeline = new Simple();
+    $pipeline = new \Pipeline\Standard();
     $pipeline->map(function () use ($veryExpensiveGenerator) {
         yield false;
         yield from $veryExpensiveGenerator;